 While the proposed development preserves retail commercial frontage, there are concerns about piecemeal and fragmentary development as it has not been demonstrated that the remaining 5.5 acres in this area can develop in a realistic and efficient way.
-While the residential portion of the development is inconsistent with the Use Plan qoals and policies. this specific type of multifamily Land cooperative/condominium use has been viewed favorably in other areas as a component within a larger development that includes nonresidential uses.
+While the residential portion of the development is inconsistent with the Land Use Plan goals and policies, this specific type of multifamily cooperative and/or condominium use has been viewed favorably in other areas as a component within a larger development that includes nonresidential uses.

-In cases such as this, the Development Review Committee looks to the Planning & Zoning Commission and City Council to provide guidance and direction based on their development goals for the community.
+In cases such as this, the Development Review Committee looks to the Planning and Zoning Commission and City Council to provide guidance and direction based on their development goals for the community.